ingmapping/custom-projections-tilemill/README.md

 This project is part of an internship assignment which aimed at creating tiled basemaps for the KNMI geospatial infrastructure.
 The data and tools used to create the basemaps are open-source.
 Therefore, this project is reproducible for everyone who wants to create simple basemaps (raster tiled basemaps) from free vector data!

 In this project, raster tiles were generated based on the [10m-admin-0-countries dataset](http://mapbox-geodata.s3.amazonaws.com/natural-earth-1.4.0/cultural/10m-admin-0-countries.zip) from [Natural Earth](https://www.naturalearthdata.com/downloads/10m-cultural-vectors/10m-admin-0-countries/).
+For some projections, shapefiles of lakes [lakes](http://mapbox-geodata.s3.amazonaws.com/natural-earth-1.4.0/physical/10m-lakes.zip) and [rivers](http://mapbox-geodata.s3.amazonaws.com/natural-earth-1.4.0/physical/10m-rivers-lake-centerlines-scale-ranks.zip) from [Natural Earth](https://www.naturalearthdata.com) were taken into account.
 The custom projections for which experiments were done are:
 * WGS 84 / Antarctic Polar Stereographic - [EPSG:3031](https://epsg.io/3031)
 * NSIDC Sea Ice Polar Stereographic South - [EPSG:3412](https://epsg.io/3412)
 * WGS 84 / North Pole LAEA Europe - [EPSG:3575](https://epsg.io/3575)